JWWeatherman/PoW_Hardfork/README.md

 ## Physical and administrative centralization
-If a great majority of the existing mining hardware is under the control of a single person, or is physically located in a small number of places, a PoW change could result in greater decentralization (a larger number of indiviudals with administrative control
+If a great majority of the existing mining hardware is under the control of a few people, or is physically located in a small number of places, a PoW change could result in greater decentralization (a larger number of indiviudals with administrative control